tsmith4014/twoge_aws_deployment/README.md

 4. Name your policy and create a new CloudWatch alarm.
 5. For the metric, navigate to EC2 > By ASG and select your ASG.
 6. Choose the metric `CPUUtilization`.
-7. Set the metric condition to trigger at a specific threshold of CPU utilization.
+7. Set the metric condition to trigger at a specific threshold of CPU utilization (I set it at 50%).
 8. Create a notification topic with your email and set the alarm name.
 9. Once the CloudWatch alarm is created, return to the Dynamic Scaling Policy setup.
 10. Refresh the CloudWatch Alarm list, select your new alarm, and define the scaling action (e.g., add `1` capacity unit).